How poultry producers can join and pay fees for the Poultry Health Scheme, and how to pay fees to become a PHS approved laboratory.

-Who needs to register
+Who needs to join

-- export to countries that require compliance with EU legislation
+- export birds or hatching eggs to certain non-EU countries that require compliance (in full or partially) with EU Regulation 2019/2035, Council Directive 2009/158/EC or equivalent

 How to join the Poultry Health Scheme

-You can join the PHS as an individual or company - you must have a registered business address.
+You can join the scheme as an individual poultry producer or as a poultry company.
+You must have a registered business address.

 There are different categories of membership, depending on your type of business.
 They are: